netrc/jekyll-now/_drafts/2020-12-03-Recent-Reviews.md

 :+1: Radioactive

-:+1::+1: The Good Lord Bird - best thing seen in this list, great performances,
+:+1::+1: The Good Lord Bird - best thing seen in this list, great performances, quirky (there's that word again), and anchored with Ethan Hawke as out-of-this-world John Brown.
+Close enough to the truth to pass.
+Doubly interesting as I recently visited Harper's Ferry, which is a beautiful and tiny riverfront town.

 Valley of Tears